AIDS Information Centre: Abstinence, Be faithful and condom use

 Abstinence messages encourage young clients to abstain or delay their sex debut.
 The messages delivered give the client the advantages of abstaining, and give role models in society who abstained and have been successful in their lives.
-AIC delivers abstinence messages to young people in and out of school through educational talks, music and drama outreaches and HIV counseling sessions at HCT service delivery sites.
+AIC delivers abstinence messages to young people in and out of school through educational talks, music and drama outreaches and HIV counselling sessions at HCT service delivery sites.

 Recent studies indicate an escalating HIV prevalence among people who are currently married or cohabiting and those that have ever been married.
 Statistics from the AIC database corroborate these findings.
-AIC uses community dialogues, music and drama and HIV counseling in the provision of "Be faithful" messages to the target audience who are sexually active clients.
+AIC uses community dialogues, music and drama and HIV counselling in the provision of "Be faithful" messages to the target audience who are sexually active clients.

 The need for promotion of correct and consistent use of condoms remains vital because majority of high risk populations (MARPS) do not know the correct use of the condoms while those that know, do not use them consistently.
 Condoms are distributed through PTC condom distribution outlets, AIC branch offices and other targeted points such as bars and lodges.

 Know Your HIV Status Clubs

-The Uganda Demographic and Health Survey (UDHS), 2006 indicated that although most people had some knowledge about HIV only about 30 percent of women and 40 percent of men had comprehensive knowledge.
+The Uganda Demographic and Health Survey (UDHS), 2006 indicated that although most people had some knowledge about HIV, only about 30 percent of women and 40 percent of men had comprehensive knowledge.
 In order to bridge this gap and increase comprehensive knowledge about HIV and to increase access to care and support for clients who have tested HIV positive, AIC established the Know Your HIV Status Clubs at parish level in 9 districts of Uganda in 2010.

 A Know Your HIV Status Club (KYHSC) is an association of 20 members at parish level who have been selected by the community to pass on messages to households on HIV and AIDS prevention and care.
 These members are drawn from the existing district structures such as Village Health Teams, Community Resource Persons, PHA Network Support Agents, Post Test Club members and other structures.
 The major role of the twenty members is to disseminate information on comprehensive HIV and AIDS prevention package at household level.